kubernetes/kubeadm/kinder/doc/kind-kinder.md

     - smoke test

 _Utils:_
-- kinder provides a utility for downloading release or CI/CD artifacts
+- kinder provides a utility for downloading release or CI/CD artifacts (kinder get)
-- kinder provides a utility for running E2E tests or E2E-kubeadm tests on a running cluster
+- kinder provides a utility for running E2E tests or E2E-kubeadm tests on a running cluster (kinder test)
 - kinder provides a utility for automating complex workflows (used for implementing E2E test workflows)
-- kinder support topology aware wrapper on cp / exec
+- kinder supports topology aware wrapper on cp / exec

 ## Credits